yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2023/index.md

 Users reported a regression when trying to play `Mario Kart 8 Deluxe` over LAN mode.
-The game would refuse to access the mode and return to the main menu. german77 {{< gh-hovercard "9543" "updated the implementation to match the latest reverse engineering efforts" >}} and poof, back to launching blue shells all over your friends!
+The game would refuse to access the mode and return to the main menu. german77 {{< gh-hovercard "9543" "updated the implementation to match the latest reverse engineering efforts" >}} and poof, back to launching blue shells at all your friends!

 {{< imgs
 	"./lan.png| Hot take, only Gran Turismo gets close to this series in music quality (Mario Kart 8 Deluxe)"
   >}}

-[MonsterDruide1](https://github.com/MonsterDruide1) is back with the good fixes.
+[MonsterDruide1](https://github.com/MonsterDruide1) is back with _the good fixes_.
 This time?
 LDN.
 Game mods that add network connectivity sometimes use sockets with a timeout in order to keep the game responsive while waiting for more packets. yuzu used to hate this behaviour, spamming errors in the log, and generally just having a bad time.
 {{< gh-hovercard "9558" "Changing this unnecessarily cautious behaviour" >}} allows network gameplay mods to work properly, for example, [smo-practice](https://github.com/fruityloops1/smo-practice).

-[SoRadGaming](https://github.com/SoRadGaming) suddenly showed up one day and {{< gh-hovercard "9661" "implemented IPv6 and hostnames support" >}} for LDN.
+[SoRadGaming](https://github.com/SoRadGaming) suddenly showed up one day and {{< gh-hovercard "9661" "implemented IPv6 and hostname support" >}} for LDN.
 Thanks!
 Now more players can enjoy their online matches, and we’re ready for the eventual death of IPv4, which is expected to happen someday in this geological era.
-Maybe the next one.
+Or maybe the next one.

 {{< imgs
 	"./dc.png| Remember when domain names were free?"